Anon-Planet/thgtoa/guide.md

 #### What about those mobile-only apps (WhatsApp/Signal)?

-There are only three ways of securely using those anonymously (that I would recommend).
+There are only three ways of securely using those anonymously (that we would recommend).
 Using a VPN on your phone is not one of those ways.
 All of those are, unfortunately, "tedious" to say the least.

 -   Use an Android Emulator within the Windows VM and run the App through your multi-layer of Tor/VPN.
 The drawback is that such emulators are usually quite resource-hungry and will slow down your VM and use more battery.
 Here is also an (outdated) guide on this matter: <https://www.bellingcat.com/resources/how-tos/2018/08/23/creating-android-open-source-research-device-pc/> <sup>[[Archive.org]][451]</sup>.
 As for myself, I will recommend the use of: